-Slow Money Central Virginia formed in 2018 with a mission to support the financial needs of small-scale organic farms and food entrepreneurs in the local foodshed, including both urban and rural areas.
+Slow Money Central Virginia formed in 2018 with a mission to provide financial stewardship for small-scale organic farms and food entrepreneurs in the local foodshed, including both urban and rural areas.
 Our primary means of doing so is through a 0% revolving loan fund for farmers and food entrepreneurs who need capital and are dedicated to using resilient, eco-friendly practices that produce healthy, nutritious food for our local communities.
 We launched our organization with a focus on Central Virginia but are now expanding our footprint throughout the state.

 Our long-term mission includes building a broad system of financial support and education for our local foodshed.
 This includes exploring land acquisition strategies and supporting our borrowers with ongoing financial, business, and marketing training and education.
 (For more about about the ethos behind Mission, scroll below.)

 More about the ethos behind our Mission at Slow Money Central Virginia...

 Local food stands on the precipice of great change.
 It’s been mostly viewed in recent decades as luxury or a lifestyle choice for those who can afford it.
 But it is now poised to become a necessity as our global industrial food system begins to crack under the weight of its own environmental destruction and an intractable worldwide health epidemic.
 Local food is the cornerstone of food sovereignty, security, and resiliency.
 Our small sustainable farms will become the most important enterprises in our communities, as they once were.